-Royal Far West leads the way in helping country kids communicate with confidence
+Royal Far West helps Country kids communicate with confidence

 Speech Pathology Week, 23 – 29 August 2020, seeks to promote the profession and the work done by Speech Pathologists for the 1.2 million Australians who have a communication disability.
 This year’s theme is ‘Communicating with Confidence!’

 Speech Pathologists provide assessment and therapy for a wide range of communication and feeding / swallowing disorders to enable them to reach their full communication potential.

 Communication has a major impact on quality of life, affecting a person’s lifetime satisfaction, happiness and health, both as an individual and as a member of a wider community.

 Employing 26 Paediatric Speech Pathologists, children’s charity Royal Far West has one of the largest Paediatric Speech Pathology teams in Australia.

 These clinicians support children in rural and remote areas of Australia who are struggling with their communication skills and cannot access local services because of where they live.
 Last year 1,097 children accessed Royal Far West’s Speech Therapy services.